 God need not flatter such worms as we, nor promise us that which he never meaneth to perform.
 He hath laid the rudiments of our hope, in a nature capable of desiring, seeking, and thinking of another life: he hath called me by grace, to actual desires and endeavours; and some foretaste he hath vouchsafed.
 I look for no heaven, but the perfection of divine life, light, and love, in endless glory with Christ and his holy ones.
 And this he hath begun in me already; and shall I not boldly hope when I have the capacity, the promise, and the earnest and foretaste?
 Is it not God himself that hath caused me to hope?
 Was not nature, promise, and grace from him?
 And can a soul miscarry, and be deceived, that departeth hence in a hope of God's own causing, and encouraging?
 Lord, I have lived in hope, I have prayed in hope, I have laboured, suffered, and waited in hope; and, by thy grace, I will die in hope.
 And is not this according to thy word and will?
-And wilt thou cast away a soul that hopeth in thee, by thine own command and operation?
-Had wealth and honour, or continuance on earth, or the favour of man, been my reward and hope, my hope and I had died together.
-Were this our best, how vain were man!
-But the Lord liveth, and my Redeemer is glorified, and intercedeth for me; and the same Spirit is in heaven, who is in my heart, (as the same sun is in the firmament which is in my house,) and the promise is sure to all Christ's seed. millions are now in heaven, that once did live and die in hope; they were sinners once, as now I am; they had no other Saviour, no other Sanctifier, no other promise, than I now have; confessing that they were strangers here, they looked for a better country, and for a city that had foundations, even a heavenly, where now they are: and shall I not follow them in hope that have sped so well?
-Hope then, O my soul, unto the end.
-(1 Pet. i.
+And wilt thou cast away a soul that hopeth in thee, by thine own command vours; it cureth sloth, and makes us diror continuance on the end, and by this doth help us to reward and hope, my 11, 12.)
+It is a desiring grace this our best, how vain glory hoped for.
+It is a quiet and my Redeemer is glorified, xv.
+4.)
+The God of hope same Spirit is in heaven, who believing, that we may be is in the firmament which is in the Holy Ghost.
+Character is sure to all Christ's seed.
+And sure to all Christ's seed.
+And Believe in hop and now I am the state of the against hope and his were strangers here, they looked for a strong as and for a city that had foundation and for a city that had foundations, even a nad foundations, even a meter now they are: and shall I not follow them in the speed so well?
+Hope then O Hope then, O my soul, unto the have (1 Pet. i.
 13.)
-From henceforth, and for ever, hope in the Lord.
-(Psalm exxxi.
+From henceforth and f that Box. i.
 13.)
-I will hope continually, and will yet praise thee more and more; my mouth shall show forth thy righteousness and salvation.
+From henceforth, and for ever, hope in (Pealm exxxi.
+13.)
+I will hope continually, and the praise thee more and more the Lorus thee more and more; my mouth shall show forth will yet praise and solved in the course will year small snow forth the righteousness and salvation.
 (Psalm lxxi.
 14, 15.)
-The Lord is at my right hand; I shall not be moved.
+The thy 115. at my right hand; I shall not be moved.
 My heart, therefore, is glad, and my glory rejoiceth; my flesh also shall dwell confidently, and rest in hope; for God hath showed me the path of life: in his presence is fulness of joy, and at his right hand, are pleasures for evermore.
 (Psalm xvi.
 8-11.)